cbetta/json-bloomfilter/README.md

 json-bloomfilter install
 ```

 and the `json-bloomfilter.min.js` will be copied to your local directory.
-If you are in a Rail project it will be copied to your `app/assets/javascripts` folder.
+If you are in a Rails project it will be copied to your `app/assets/javascripts` folder.

 ## Usage